 RISD’s affiliation with an organization or group is based upon the business benefit to be derived by RISD from such affiliation.
 In the case of certain civic, community, and educational organizations that serve a broader purpose and constituency, RISD typically joins as an institutional member and, as such, designates employee representatives.
 Institutional memberships often provide certain benefits (such as reports, studies, etc.) to RISD at large and may also provide news updates and magazines that are routinely sent to a specified number of individual employees on the membership mailing list.
 Employees who attend meetings or functions as representatives of RISD are eligible for reimbursement of travel expenses if approved by their respective departments.

-Fees for individual memberships in business associations as well as fees for magazine, newspaper, or newsletter subscriptions are generally not allowable business expenses; however, Vice President/Provosts, Deans, and Department Heads may elect to cover these costs on a case-by-case basis.
+Fees for individual memberships in business associations as well as fees for magazine, newspaper, or newsletter subscriptions are generally not allowable business expenses; however, Vice Presidents/Provosts, Deans, and Department Heads may elect to cover these costs on a case-by-case basis.
 Individual membership in professional associations or other costs incurred to maintain professional certifications or licenses that are required as part of the employee's job responsibilities at the college and have a clear business benefit to the college may be considered appropriate business expenses.

 Memberships in athletic clubs, faculty clubs, social clubs, shopping clubs, fraternal orders, or other similar organizations do not qualify as a business expense.
 Employees must pay for these memberships personally.